Noninfectious cystitis is irritation of the bladder that is not caused by a urinary tract infection.

 Other symptoms may include:

-A urinalysis may show red blood cells (RBCs) and some white blood cells (WBCs) in the urine.
-The urine may be examined under a microscope to look for cancerous cells.
+A urinalysis may reveal red blood cells (RBCs) and some white blood cells (WBCs).
+Urine may be examined under a microscope to look for cancerous cells.

 A urine culture (clean catch) is done to look for a bacterial infection.